jsdoc2md/jsdoc-to-markdown/README.md

     </tr>
     <tr>
       <td><a href="https://github.com/75lb/array-tools">array-tools</a></td>
-      <td>Very simple module exporting a collection of methods.
+      <td>Very simple module exporting a collection of static methods.
 Demonstrates use of the <code>@category</code> tag to group identifiers in the member-list.</td>
     </tr>
     <tr>
       <td><a href="https://github.com/75lb/file-set">file-set</a></td>